 The downside of a good summer is lack of water for the garden followed usually by a hosepipe ban.

-Now let’s get it straight, there is no shortage of water in the UK.
+Now let’s get it straight, there is no shortage of water in the UK in most of the UK.
 There is a shortage of water storage capacity that make coping with exceptional dry years difficult.
 Not to mention leaks in the distribution system that waste huge amounts of water.

 However, whatever I think of the water monopolies, a ban is a ban and a £1,000 fine can be imposed for cheating, so let’s consider the options.